As seen in:

 What’s the Best Format for an IT Resume?

-Like modern UX catering to ever-decreasing attention spans, you need to catch their attention.
-You need to do it fiber-optic quickly.
-And you need to not let go.
+Like modern UX catering to ever-decreasing attention spans, you need to catch the IT manager's attention fiber-optic quickly.

 How to Format an IT Resume with Experience

 This format emphasizes your tech duties, work experience, and IT work history.

 Recent work positions or current employment go first, with previous positions listed below that.

 How to Format an IT Resume With no Experience